If it isn't visible, it's probably broken

 - Using a small sample dataset locally before touching the full one in CI.

 If checking whether something works takes weeks or months, it effectively never gets checked unless you have very disciplined automation.
-People forget to look, priorities shift, that "critical" dashboard tab stays closed.

 Pre-commit checks allow you to execute actions whenever you commit code.
 The pitch is great: never forget to run formatting, type checks, unit tests etc. Simply put these checks into the pre-commit hook.